openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_PyTorch.md

 * Not all PyTorch\* operations can be exported to ONNX\* opset 9 which is used by default, as of version 1.8.1.
 We recommend to export models to opset 11 when export to default opset 9 is not working.
 For that case, use `opset_version` option of the `torch.onnx.export`.
-* Some models contain control flow operations, like loops.
-If such models are converted using regular tracing approach Loop operation will not appear in the model, loop will be unfolded according to the number of iterations happened for dummy input.
-In this case scripting approach should be used, OpenVINO have limited support for ONNX\* Loop.
-For more details on scripting please refer to [PyTorch\* documentation](https://pytorch.org/docs/stable/onnx.html).